kimswchi/inspire-magazine-dataviz/README.md

 The packages used for the project are listed in `package_versions.md`.

 ### Note on reproducibility
 Using R v3.4.0 the graphs may not render correctly in HTML format.
 Specifically, the spacing around plotly figures may be larger than specified in the R code.
 If this is the case, check the source code for the rendered HTML and make sure the image size is specified correctly for the figures.
-If not, edit manually and save over the old HTML file.
+If not, edit and save over the old HTML file.

 For example, change this